djmcnay/pandabook/_build/features/correlations.md

 # Correlations

+NB/ Observations are coming from the AlphaVantage close price, where the adjusted close maybe more appropropriate for a total return.
+Shouldn't make a meaningful difference here as correlations won't be materially impacted over 1week.

 ## Principal Drivers Index
 The PDI takes 10 US listed ETFs and generates a timeseries of the variance explained by the principal eigenvector; correlations from 26wk rolling returns.